 Gall bladder cancer

 Cancers of the gallbladder are typically adenocarcinomas and are common in elderly women.
 Gallbladder cancer is strongly associated with gallstones, a porcelain gallbladder appearance on ultrasound and the presence of polyps within the gallbladder.
 Gallbladder cancer may manifest with weight loss, jaundice, and pain in the upper right of.
-It is typically diagnosed with ultrasound and staged with CT.
+It is typically diagnosed with ultrasound and staged with CT or best with PET CT Scan.
 The prognosis for gallbladder cancer is poor.

 Colorectal cancer is a disease of old age.
 It typically originates in the secretory cells lining the gut and risk factors include diets low in vegetable fibre and high in fat.
 If a younger person gets such a cancer, it is often associated with hereditary syndromes like Peutz-Jegher's, hereditary nonpolyposis colorectal cancer or familial adenomatous polyposis.
 Colorectal cancer can be detected through the bleeding of a polyp, colicky bowel pain, a bowel obstruction or the biopsy of a polyp at a screening colonoscopy.
 A constant feeling of having to go to the toilet or anemia might also point to this kind of cancer.